echosa/clojure-greed/README.md

 full amount.
 If you can't, you are not allowed to move in that direction.
 The game ends when you can no longer make any moves.

+You move with the hjklyubn keys:

+h: left
+j: down
+k: up
+l: right
+y: up and left
+u: up and right
+b: down and left
+n: down adn right

 ## Installation

 Download from http://github.com/echosa/clojure-greed